ClaudiaCumberbatch/blog-template/src/content/blog/Retry.md

 Motivation:

 - Retry is commonly under-tested.
 - Retry is challenging to implement.
 In policy-level, we do not know whether a task is worth retry and when to retry.
-In machanism-level, we do not know how a task should retry (DAG and atomic task definition can work).
+In mechanism-level, we do not know how a task should retry (DAG and atomic task definition can work).
 - Current retry frameworks cannot solve all problems.
 They only support simple retry.
 - Retry is hard to test.
 (I strongly agree to this!
 I spent a lot of time in simulating transient failures in my resilience project and always feel that the simulation system I designed is rough.)